 There are many factors that can cause dyspareunia, including childbirth, lack of lubrication, injury, trauma, and infections.

 Depending on the situation and person, pain can also occur at different times, including during sexual entry or other types of penetration (e.g., inserting a tampon), during deep thrusting, or hours after intercourse.

 Because pain during intercourse is a multi-faceted issue, it can sometimes be difficult to diagnose.

 Furthermore, Sauer says many women find the topic difficult to discuss and often won’t report sexual pain when they begin experiencing it.

 “The societal silence around painful sex and pelvic health is part of a larger systemic problem where our medical institutions, education systems, and insurance policies generally don’t support female sexual dysfunction,” explains Sauer.

 Sexual dysfunction affects 43 percent of women and 31 percent of men.
 Yet we are bombarded with erectile dysfunction advertisements and information.
-In fact, “female sexual dysfunction” wasn’t even used as medical term until 1998 — several years after the arrival of Viagra.
+In fact, “” wasn’t even used as medical term until 1998 — several years after the arrival of Viagra.